 Information Technology Services changes NetIDs only if:

-- The user agrees to remain logged out of all systems for the entire day of the change.
+- The user agrees to remain logged out of all Syracuse University supplied systems for up to 24 hours on the day of the scheduled change.

 New NetID Requirements

-If approved, ITS support staff will assist in determining an appropriate new NetID.
+If approved, ITS support staff will determine an appropriate new NetID.
 NetIDs must meet the following requirements:

 - Cannot be in use or have ever been used on a centrally administered computer